-Character sets evolved and provided restricted multilingual support.
-They were restricted in the sense that they were limited to groups of languages based on similar scripts.
-More recently, universal character sets have been regarded as a more useful solution to multilingual support.
+Historically, character sets have provided restricted multilingual support, which has been limited to groups of languages based on similar scripts.
+More recently, universal character sets have emerged to enable greatly improved solutions for multilingual support.
 Unicode is one such universal character set that encompasses most major scripts of the modern world.
-The Unicode character set supports more than 94,000 characters.
+As of version 5.0, Unicode supports more than 99,000 characters.